COMING SOON

 Career journeys, documentary filmmaking, and the ethics of the lens.

-What fifty years taught me about seeing clearly, making choices in the moment, and knowing when to keep rolling and when to put the camera down.
+What fifty years taught me about seeing clearly, making choices, and knowing when to keep rolling or put the camera down.

 CORPORATE EVENTS

-Lessons in resilience, adaptation, and learning to see what others miss, told through real-world shoots that went right, and some that went very wrong.
+Lessons in resilience, adaptation, and learning to think on your feet, told through real-world shoots that sometimes went smoothly and sometimes spiraled out fast.

 WHAT TO EXPECT